 Northern pike are such an incredible predator.
-Smooth and sleek with the curves of the most expensive sport car.
-Rows of teeth that resemble tooth picks.
+Smooth and sleek with the curves of the most expensive sports car.
+Rows of teeth that resemble toothpicks.
 Amazing acceleration.
 Pike are cool and really big pike are simply awesome.

 Consider this little tidbit of information.
 Northern pike are found throughout the northern hemisphere across the upper third of North America from New York to Alaska.
 These fish are also found across northern Europe and Asia.
 A northern pike caught in the Balkens is almost identical to the same fish caught on Lake of the Woods.

 The North American Continent spreads further apart from the European Continent at a rate of three inches per year.
 Now imagine how many years it took for the North American continent to separate from Europe.
 In all of those millions of years, the pike never changed.
 No room to change perfection.

 Right now in the fishing world, particularly in Minnesota where musky stocking has become controversial on some bodies of water, there has been a stigma associated with esox because these fish are such perfect predators.
 While big northern pike and musky capture the imagination of anglers, they obviously eat other fish.
 My own perspective on these big predators is that big predators whether they be big largemouth bass, musky or big pike almost always point to a good fishing lake.
 The best panfish lakes, many of the best walleye lakes… good healthy fisheries almost always see predators that get to a top-end size.

 I think the argument that isn’t getting discussed nearly enough is that you are probably going to have northern pike or musky of some capacity on just about any lake in Minnesota or Wisconsin.
 Would you rather have one forty-inch pike patrolling a weed bed of fifty 12-inch hammer handle pike in the same vicinity?
 I can tell you which option is worst for a fishery.